Last updated April 22, 2020

 Are older adults more susceptible to the virus that causes COVID-19 compared with the general population?

-There is evidence that older adults (over age 60) – especially those with cancer, diabetes and cardiovascular disease – are more susceptible and at higher risk of getting very sick from this illness.
-People living in long-term care facilities are at particularly high risk due to the increased ability for viruses to spread rapidly in this environment.
-Please see the Centers for Disease Control and Prevention (CDC)'s specific guidance for older adults and people with chronic conditions like heart disease, lung disease and diabetes.
-The CDC also has a useful webinar on COVID-19 for older adults.
+There is evidence that older adults (over age 60) – especially those with cancer, diabetes or cardiovascular disease – are more susceptible and at higher risk of getting very sick from this illness.
+People living in senior communities (such as assisted living or nursing homes) are at particularly high risk due to the increased ability for viruses to spread rapidly in this environment.
+Older adults with additional medical problems (heart disease, diabetes, lung problems, and potentially dementia) are at the highest risk.
+Please see the CDC's specific guidance for older and adults and people with chronic conditions like heart disease, lung disease and diabetes.

-Does the clinical presentation of COVID-19 differ in older adults compared with the general population?
+Do the symptoms of COVID-19 differ in older adults compared with the general population?

 The most common symptoms of COVID-19 are fever, cough and shortness of breath.
 Older adults may not have these typical symptoms, and may instead have more vague symptoms like fatigue or confusion.
-In some cases, COVID-19 infection evolves into more severe symptoms, which can include shortness of breath, pain/pressure in the chest, new confusion/somnolence or bluish lips/face.
+In some cases, COVID-19 infection evolves into more severe symptoms, which can include shortness of breath, pain/pressure in the chest, new confusion or sleepiness, or bluish color of the lips or face.
 These are emergency warning signs for which you should seek emergency care.

-Are older adults at increased risk for severe illness, morbidity or mortality from COVID-19 infection compared with the general population?
+Are older adults at increased risk for severe illness, morbidity or mortality from COVID-19 infection compared with younger adults?

 Reports suggest that older adults are at increased risk for severe illness, morbidity and mortality, and that risk increases with increasing age and certain comorbidities (other medical problems) like heart disease, lung disease and diabetes.